Science

 Intent

-At Woodfield, we believe that science should be a hands on, engaging and practical experience for all learners.
+At Woodfield we believe that science should be a hands on, engaging and practical experience for all learners.
 An experience that feeds their natural enthusiasm and curiosity and where children can see that all of their ideas, opinions and questions are valued.
-Science draws upon other areas of the curriculum and allows links to be made with prior learning, e.g. measuring the distance that a toy car travels down a ramp or writing questions for others to answer using the correct punctuation.
+Science draws upon other areas of the curriculum and allows links to be made with prior learning, e.g. measuring the distance that a child can jump, recording numbers of woodlice found in a habitat or writing questions for others to answer using the correct punctuation.

 We endeavour to ensure that the Science curriculum we provide will give children the confidence, enthusiasm and motivation to continue to further develop their scientific skills into the next stage of their education.